 Almost everyone knows somebody living with prostate cancer.

 But the people we know are not just a statistic or a number.
-They are our partners, fathers, sons and brothers.
-They are our families fighting to hang on to their dreams for the future.
-And that’s who we’re fighting for, too – aggressively building our prostate cancer research program day in and day out to help advance new treatments for men who are running out of options and time.
+They are our partners, parents, children, siblings and friends.
+They are our loved ones fighting to hang on to their dreams for the future.
+And that’s who we’re fighting for, too — aggressively building our prostate cancer research program day in and day out to help advance new options for patients who need them.

-“As with any cancer, there’s a wide spectrum of clinical settings in prostate cancer and outcomes can vary between those with early versus later stage disease,” says Dr. Peter Kang, scientific associate vice president, clinical research, MSD Research Laboratories.
-“Men with advanced prostate cancer face a poorer prognosis and have limited options, which is what drives us to do more for them.”
+“As with any cancer, there’s a wide spectrum of clinical settings in prostate cancer and outcomes can vary between those with early versus later stage disease,” says Dr. Peter Kang, vice president, clinical oncology research.
+“Patients with advanced prostate cancer face a poorer prognosis and have limited options, which is what drives us to do more for them.”

-About one out of nine men will be diagnosed with prostate cancer during his lifetime.
-It is more likely to develop in men who are 65 or older, as well as among those with African ancestry or a family history of the disease.
-Several inherited genetic mutations – such as those of the BRCA1 or BRCA2 genes – can increase prostate cancer risk.
+About 1 out of 8 people assigned male at birth will be diagnosed with prostate cancer during their lifetime.
+It is more likely to develop in people who are 65 or older, as well as among those with African ancestry or a family history of the disease.
+Prostate cancer can also be genetic.
+Several inherited genetic mutations — such as those of the BRCA1 or BRCA2 genes — can increase prostate cancer risk.

 “Having first-hand clinical experiences with patients with prostate cancer has provided me with deep insights and inspiration that I regularly integrate into our overall approach to prostate cancer research,” explains Dr. Kang.
 “For me, those clinical experiences help to provide a fuller picture of patient needs — an invaluable perspective.”

-For those men who are diagnosed early, the prognosis is promising with a five-year survival rate of nearly 100%.
-But for those men diagnosed with prostate cancer that has spread to other parts of the body or is resistant to medical or surgical treatments to lower testosterone, the outcomes can be dramatically different and the five-year survival rate remains low.
+For those patients who are diagnosed before their cancer has spread outside the prostate, the prognosis is promising with a five-year survival rate of nearly 100%.
+But for those patients diagnosed with prostate cancer that has spread to other parts of the body or is resistant to medical or surgical treatments to lower testosterone, the outcomes can be dramatically different and the five-year survival rate remains low.

 MSD’s prostate cancer research program, in collaboration with academia and other partners, is one of the most comprehensive, science-forward programs in the industry,” says Dr. Kang.

-“We're working with a true sense of urgency because prostate cancer affects many patients and their families, and they simply don't have time to wait.”
+“We're working with a true sense of urgency because prostate cancer affects many patients and their loved ones, and they simply don't have time to wait.”

 Dr. Peter Kang